redhat-cip/software-factory/docs/deploy.rst

  $ heat stack-show SoftwareFactory

-Failures can aslo occur during puppet agents runs.
+Failures can also occur during puppet agents runs.
 You can have a look to all puppet logs on the puppetmaster node in /var/log/sf-bootstrap.log.

 How to deploy SF within LXC